olialb/openHABdbTools/README.md

 You must do the following steps to install this project on your [openHAB2](https://www.openhab.org) system.

 ### Copy files to your system
 Download zip from this repository and copy all files to your openHAB config folder located at `/etc/openhab2`.
-Than:
+Then:
 * Make sure that the files are readable for your openHAB user
 * Make sure that the python scripts in `/etc/openhab2/scripts` are executable